huggingface/blog/duckdb-nsql-7b.md

 - Get insightful **statistics** about the data
 - Access the dataset as **parquet files** to use in your favorite processing or analytics framework

-In this demo, we will use the last functionality, autoconverted parquet files.
+In this demo, we will use the last functionality, auto-converted parquet files.

 #### Generate SQL queries based on a given text for your Hugging Face Dataset
 We will be using the [world-cities-geo](jamescalam/world-cities-geo) dataset.